 Additionally, the detecting of the touch input may be performed in two-time intervals to conserve energy.
 During the first interval, the surface may be coarsely and sparsely scanned for objects approaching the surface.
 At the second interval, a more precise detection may be performed to determine the position of the touch input.

 Some of the basic principles may lead to the elimination of the touch screen sensor that covers the device screen.
 Whereas, in radar technology, very small touch-screen radar (TS-radar) detectors may be placed on the edges under the display screen (two to four detectors).
-These detectors will be capable of determining the position of an object in X-Y-Z axis in sub-millimetre precision.
+These detectors will be capable of determining the position of an object on the X-Y-Z axis in sub-millimeter precision.

 Apple patented application was filed back in Q1 2020 and was published by the U.S. Patent Office on July 30, 2020.
 This technology is only in papers now.
 We yet don’t know when it will be integrated with the Apple devices.
 We will get back to you when we will have more information.